 You get to hear the stories, walk through the vines where the grapes grew, learn why the unique terroir makes this wine taste so different than the one you’d tried at another winery before and what specific steps the winemaker took to create the masterpiece in the glass you’re sampling at that moment.

 It is often these stories and experiences that add to our enjoyment of wine and wine tasting.

-Wine tasting is also an opportunity for you to taste through a number of wines you may not have tried otherwise and compare different varietals, learn about your specific preferences and so much more.
+Wine tasting in Paso Robles also an opportunity for you to taste through a number of wines you may not have tried otherwise and compare different varietals, learn about your specific preferences and so much more.